00mjk/isomorfeus-project/docs/upgrading.md

 ## Upgrading

+### In general

+Just update the isomorfeus version in the Gemfile of your app and `bundle update`

 ### from 2.1 to 2.2

 to benefit from improved behavior in development update 'config.ru' to the following pattern,